-The Audit Committee oversees our accounting and financial reporting processes and the audits of our consolidated financial statements.
-The committee assists the Board of Directors in monitoring (1) the integrity of our financial statements, (2) the effectiveness of our internal control over financial reporting, (3) the qualifications and independence of our independent registered certified public accounting firm, (4) the performance of our internal audit function and independent registered certified public accounting firm, and (5) our compliance with legal and regulatory requirements.
-The committee is also directly responsible for the appointment, compensation, retention and oversight of the independent registered certified public accounting firm.
+The Audit Committee oversees our accounting and financial reporting processes and the audits of our consolidated financial statements and internal control over financial reporting.
+The committee assists the Board of Directors in monitoring (1) the integrity of our financial statements, (2) the effectiveness of our internal control over financial reporting, (3) the qualifications and independence of our independent registered certified public accounting firm, (4) the performance of our internal audit function and independent registered certified public accounting firm, et also directly responsible for the appointment, compensation, retention and oversight of the independent registered certified public accounting firm.

-The Audit Committee is also responsible for oversight over the company's major financial risk exposures and the steps management has taken to monitor and control such exposures, including the company's risk assessment and risk management policies.
-The Audit Committee reviews all related party transactions in accordance with the company's formal written policy.
-In addition, the Audit Committee has established procedures for the receipt, retention and treatment of complaints received by the company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by company employees of concerns regarding accounting matters.
+The Audit Committee is responsible for oversight over the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures, including the Company's risk assessment and risk management policies.
+The Audit Committee reviews all related party transactions in accordance with the Company's formal written policy.
+In addition, the Audit Committee has established procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by Company employees of concerns regarding accounting and auditing matters.

 The Audit Committee must consist of no fewer than three members, all of whom must be independent in accordance with applicable listing standards and at least one member must be a "financial expert" as defined under SEC rules.
-In 2012, the Audit Committee consisted of Messrs.
-Boyd, Follo, McInerney and Morse, with Mr. Morse serving as Chairman of the committee.
+In 2014, the Audit Committee consisted of Messrs.
+Costello, Follo, McInerney, Morse and Rubel, with Mr. Morse serving as Chairman of the committee.
 Each of the Audit Committee members is considered "independent" as defined in the NASDAQ rules and SEC rules and regulations applicable to audit committees.
 The Board of Directors determined that Messrs.
-Follo, McInerney and Morse are all "audit committee financial experts," as such term is defined in applicable SEC rules.
-In 2012, the Audit Committee met seven times.
+Costello, Follo, McInerney, Morse and Rubel are all "audit committee financial experts," as such term is defined in applicable SEC rules.
+In 2014, the Audit Committee met seven times.